Nyffels-Open-Source/imgprep-microservice/README.md

 ## 🔍 Overview

-`imgprep-microservice` is a REST-based image preprocessing microservice designed to clean and optimize JPEG input before OCR (Optical Character Recognition).
-It is built for automation pipelines but also works standalone.
+`imgprep-microservice` is a REST-based image preprocessing microservice designed to clean and optimize image input (JPEGs) before OCR.
+It works for single images as well as bulk ZIP files, and is ideal for automation pipelines or standalone use.

 ---